-This is the first time since 2019 that we've seen single-digit increases.
-Insurers are focusing on quality underwriting and submissions, loss control, and retention of profitable accounts-all good news for non-challenged risks.
+It's the first time since 2019 that we've seen single-digit increases.
+Insurers are focusing on quality underwriting and submissions, loss control, and retention of profitable accounts.
+All good news for non-challenged risks.
 Catastrophic coverage for earthquake and named storms will continue to see increases in 2022.
 In addition, certain regions of the country, such as areas subject to large fire loss, will struggle under increased rates and reduced capacity.

-To keep costs down, property owners may need to take larger deductibles and retentions and consider selfinsuring some risk.
+To keep costs down, property owners may need to take larger deductibles and retentions, consider self-insuring some risk.
+If inflation continues to escalate, it will drive up property values and result in premium increases, even if property rates stabilize.

-Casualty: +5% to +15% Rate Increase for Favorable Loss Experience Facilities Insureds with stable loss experience will continue to have competition for their business.
-Facilities with lasses their business.
+Casualty: +5% to +15% Rate Increase for Favorable Loss Experience Facilities Insureds with stable loss experience will continue to face competition for their business.
 Facilities with losses will see fewer companies offering to quote, deductible and retention increases, and less favorable terms and conditions.
-The frequency of nuclear verdicts are still on the rise.
+Frequency of nuclear verdicts are still on the rise.